- Home

 How to reduce reflux and choking

-- Limit spicy foods, fatty foods, fizzy drinks, alcohol and citrus fruits to prevent reflux.
+- Avoid spicy or fatty foods, fizzy drinks, and alcohol.

-- Take small sips of liquid to reduce coughing or choking.
+- Take small sips of water to help with coughing.

 Podcast: Appetite Loss and Nausea